yasirroni/mypower/README.md

 del matpower7.1.zip
 ```

-# Notable of functions
+## Notable of functions

 1. losses_kron: Compute losses based on Kron's coefficient

-2. losses_kron_slope: Compute losses based on Taylor series of Kron's coefficient
-3. makeB_kron: Make B based on Kron's method
+2. makeB_kron: Make B based on Kron's method

-4. makeB_kron_slope: Make first derivative of B Matrices of Kron method
-5. to_mypc: Revert mypc indexing to start from 1 for octave compatibility
+3. to_mypc: Revert mypc indexing to start from 1 for octave compatibility

-6. to_mypc0: Fix mypc bus indexing to start from 0 for Pyhton compatibility
+4. to_mypc0: Fix mypc bus indexing to start from 0 for Pyhton compatibility

-# Usage
+## Usage

 To use oct2py based MATPOWER, use: